Equim-chan/mjai-reviewer/README.md

 $ # Review https://tenhou.net/0/?log=2019050417gm-0029-0000-4f2a8622&tw=2
 $ akochan-reviewer -t 2019050417gm-0029-0000-4f2a8622 -a 2

-$ # With arbitrary pt distribution
+$ # Review with arbitrary pt distribution
 $ akochan-reviewer -t 2019050417gm-0029-0000-4f2a8622 -a 2 --pt 75,30,0,-165

 $ # Review every move, even if some moves already match akochan's choice